ClickCease Brand Lift: How to Measure Your Campaign's Real Impact | Camphouse

 Key Takeaways

-• Key metrics for brand lift include Ad Recall, Brand Awareness, Brand Consideration, Top-of-Mind Awareness, Purchase Intent, and Brand Favorability.
+• Key brand lift metrics include Ad Recall, Brand Awareness, Consideration, Top-of-Mind Awareness, Purchase Intent, and Brand Favorability.

 What is Brand Lift?